It’s Wildfire Season. Again

 Protecting IAQ from Wildfire Smoke

 How do you protect yourself and your family?
 You might think the answer is to just stay indoors, and that is part of it.
 Going indoors and closing all your windows and doors – essentially, eliminating exterior ventilation – will certainly help.
 But, while that will reduce your exposure to these particles, it won’t eliminate them – especially if your house is not set up to maximize the quality of your indoor air.

 Particles this small can also make their way into your home through mechanical ventilation devices like kitchen or bathroom exhaust fans that vent to the outdoors; through home HVAC systems that have a fresh air intake; and through cracks and openings in your home’s thermal envelope, a process called “infiltration.”

 - Purchase N95 respirator masks.
-After 18 months of living in a pandemic, we all know what these are, and where to find them.
+After living through a major pandemic, we all know what these are, and where to find them.
 Be sure you understand how to choose the right size mask and use it correctly.